PostBeyond/swaggerhub-doc-portal/README.md

 - `npm start`

 **In order to connect this to your own Swaggerhub repository, simply update the /src/organization_config.json file with your organization name, and other display information.**

+## Deploying to GitHub Pages

+- make sure the current GH user has write access
+- make sure the `gh-pages` package is installed
+- `npm run deploy`
+- in a few minutes, check [here](https://postbeyond.github.io/swaggerhub-doc-portal/) the new version of the docs